KOTORCommunityPatches/K1_Community_Patch/README.md

 * Fixed the height of the workbench on Dantooine
 * Fixed the position of the strongbox in the Taris Lower City apartments (Reported by DarthParametric) [ISSUE #68](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/68)
 * Hidden Beks didn’t react quickly to intruders (Reported by DarthParametric)
-* It was possible to interact with a transformer in the Sith base on Taris—though it did nothing of particular interest
+* It was possible to interact with a transformer in the Sith Base on Taris—though it did nothing of particular interest
 * It was possible to miss out on HK’s backstory and leave his whole storyline hanging (with additional corrections by Salk) [ISSUE #3](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/3)
 * Killing Dustil before completing Carth's quest would leave its status unresolved (with additions by DarthParametric) [ISSUE #4](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/4)
 * Party members in stealth during the post-Leviathan scene were game breaking (workaround/partial fix) [ISSUE #9](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/9)